Edibles in medicine – applications & benefits

 1. Why oral administration is medically beneficial

-When consumed as food, cannabis is not burned but absorbed through the digestive tract – without harmful substances or respiratory irritation.
-This is crucial for patients who need to consume it regularly.
-In the liver, 11-hydroxy-THC is produced – a stronger but controllable metabolite with a long-lasting effect (up to 12 hours).
+When eaten, cannabis is not burned, but absorbed through the digestive tract – without harmful substances or irritation of the respiratory system.
+This is crucial for patients who need to consume medication regularly.
+In the liver , 11-hydroxy-THC is produced – a stronger but controllable metabolite with a long-lasting effect (up to 12 hours).

 2. Medical Applications